jawahar-shazab/docs/docs/api.md

 GET /v1/agents/agentInfo/:agentId
 ```

-Retrieves information about a specific agent.
+This API retrieves detailed information about a specific agent, identified by the `agentId`.
+It provides insights into the agent's status, configuration, and other important details.

 #### 18. Get Agent Networks